 The World Employment Confederation is committed to ensuring that digitalisation realises its potential to improve decent work and economic growth.
 To support the delivery of quality online talent platform services, the World Employment Confederation put forward recommendations for policymakers to shape the appropriate framework that leverages platform work to the benefit of all.
 Reform of safety nets, decent working conditions, fair level-playing field and clear worker classification are amongst the crucial elements needed.

-Digital and online technologies provide great opportunities to promote inclusive labour markets and protect personal data.
+Digital and online technologies provide great opportunities to promote inclusive labour markets.
 Yet clear rules, appropriate regulations and a level-playing field are needed.
 Through its Code of Conduct, the World Employment Confederation and its members are committed to protecting the personal data of workers and jobseekers and fighting labour market discrimination.

 The World Employment Confederation believes in the potential of cross industry collaboration and blockchain technology to reduce frictions in the process of connecting people with work and to make it a positive and trusted experience for candidates, workers and employers.

 WEC’s Corporate Members decided to lay the foundations of common action and work on recommending a common set of worker data that can reside on a block, guidelines/best practices, and use cases for which we – and the candidates and workers -, and others across industry, can utilize this data block to make it easier for people to enter and re-enter the workforce.
 To further advance this objective, the World Employment Confederation has joined the Velocity Network Foundation, a non-profit consortium aiming to build an ‘Internet of Careers™’.